andrewodri/unifi-route53-ddns/README.md

 The motivation for this repo was setting up WireGuard peers between home (Ubiquiti Dream Machine Pro), a remote VPN server (barebones Debian), and router that I can travel with (OpenWRT).
 Since all of these devices run on networks with dynamic IP addresses, I wanted something that works and is easy enough to adapt to new gear or configuirations.

-If get enough motivation to do sso, I might turn this into a configurable AWS CDK repo that just deploys everything.
+If get enough motivation to do so, I might turn this into a configurable AWS CDK repo that just deploys everything.

 ## For UniFi OS (i.e. Ubiquiti Dream Machine Pro)